 One of the more important aspects of prevention is basic sanitation.
 For instance, people should always wash their hands both before and after using the toilet to avoid possible exposure.
 Washing the hands before cooking or handling food is also crucial.

 Many intestinal worms enter the body through the food that a person eats.
-As a result, it is essential to follow some safe food practices:
+As a result, it is essential to follow some

 - Thoroughly cook pork, beef, and other red meats to an internal temperature of 145°F.